iShezmu/holbertonschool-web_front_end/html_advanced/README.md

         - ensure that the video does a loop
         - display `https://intranet-projects-files.s3.amazonaws.com/webstack/thumbnail.jpg` when the video is downloading
         - provide an alternative text: `Sorry, your browser doesn't support HTML5 video`

+*   39-styleguide.html
+    - in ´main´ after Video `section`
+      - add a new line and a comment with text `Audio`
+      - create a `section`
+        - in the `section` create a `header`, in the `header` add a level 2 heading with the text `Audio`
+        - after the `header` add the following audio file: `https://intranet-projects-files.s3.amazonaws.com/webstack/TroubleChapter8_64kb.mp3`
+        - add controls to the audio player
+        - provide an alternative text: `Sorry, your browser doesn't support audio element`